Derivative pricing as a transport problem: MPDATA solutions to Black-Scholes-type equations

 which we will leverage in numerical solutions of eq.~(\ref{eq:adv}).
+Equations (\ref{eq:noarb}) and (\ref{eq:noarb}) followed from the no-arbitrage condition, which embodies the assumption that a riskless portfolio cannot have returns in excess of the risk-free interest rate.
+In eq.~(\ref{eq:advonly}), this no-arbitrage condition is cast in the form of a conservation law.

 Noteworthy, the prevalent approach to solving the Black-Scholes equation is to transform it to a heat equation, e.g. by amending the variable substitution~(\ref{eq:changeVariable}) by setting $x=\ln S + (r - \sigma^2/2)\tau$ \cite[eq.~5.72]{Joshi_2008}.
 Such approach, which can be viewed as a transformation of the transport problem from an Eulerian into a Lagrangian frame of reference, leads to the elimination of the advective term and enables the derivation of an analytical solution of the Black-Scholes equation.
 In contrast, the approach embodied in eq.~(\ref{eq:advonly}), which leads to the elimination of the Fickian term, facilitates numerical integration by not introducing time-dependent coordinate transformations and by allowing for consistent discretisation of both the advective and Fickian fluxes.

 Commenting on the variable substitution~(\ref{eq:changeVariable}), we note that $x =\ln(S)$ transforms the~Black-Scholes equation into a constant-coefficient advection-diffusion equation with a~source term.
 Introducing $\psi(x,t)$, in financial terms the present (discounted) value of~the~option, reduces the equation to a homogeneous one.
 This is akin to the incorporation of adiabatic cooling/heating in atmospheric heat budget equations, not through the use of a source term, but rather through the introduction of potential temperature.
 One may note a curious analogy in the descriptive definitions of the two quantities.
 Potential temperature, linked with the entropy of an ideal gas (see \cite{Bauer_1908} for a historical perspective on its introduction), is commonly described as the temperature a parcel of air would have if brought adiabatically to a base level ``zero''.
 The discounted option price~$\psi$ represents the value that the option would have if brought from its state at a future time~$t$ to~the~present time~$t=0$.